verb (parries, parrying, parried)[with object]

 - Glass, who parried questions about the veracity of those articles, should correct the record.

 noun (plural parries)Back to top

-- An act of parrying: her question met with a polite parryMore example sentences
+- An act of parrying something: the swords clashed in a parry her question met with a polite parryMore example sentences

 late 17th century: probably representing French parez! 'ward off!', imperative of parer, from Italian parare 'ward off'.